 Creamed honey has been so vigorously beaten or mixed that the crystals break down into very fine pieces.
 The end result is a velvet-like substance.
-Instead of dripping everywhere as honey does it its normal liquid state, creamed honey thicker, lighter in color and clings to bread-and-butter.
+Instead of dripping everywhere as honey does in its normal liquid state, creamed honey thicker, lighter in color and clings to bread-and-butter.
 It won’t drip out of your sandwich so quickly!

 Unlike honey in its original state, creamed honey will take much longer to crystallize.
 And unless made in voluminous amounts, I’ll bet it won’t last long enough to undergo that process!

-How to Cream Honey
+How to Make Creamed Honey

 - a mixer with whisk wire whips